HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/flues.md

 - Depending on the opponent's skill, they may miss one or both of their shots.
 Strafe them and try to make them miss, then attack while they reload.
 - Be wary of [Bushes](/obstacles/bush) and entrances to Buildings if you suspect someone is camping.

-# Rarity
+# Obtaining

 The Flues is currently the second-rarest shotgun in the game.
 It is about 5 times as rare as the [M3K](/weapons/guns/m3k) and the same level of rarity as the [ARX-160](/weapons/guns/arx160) in normal mode.
+The Flues can be rarely found as world loot, but it is more common in higher-tier places such as [Flint](/obstacles/flint_crate) and [AEGIS Crates](/obstacles/aegis_crate).

 # Trivia